Legal implications of Bamboo encroachment

 It may come as a surprise to find that Bamboo is not classed as an invasive species in the Wildlife and Countryside Act 1981 and there are currently no restrictions on planting it, however, encroachment cases are becoming more common in the UK with many homeowners taking legal action against neighbours who have allowed their Bamboo to spread.

 Bamboo left to grow in the wild will take over large swathes of land.
 If it is not removed it will harm the natural habitat, both flora and fauna.
+It also causes problems for developers and construction.

 Below are a few of the most effective methods of treatment or removal, although this is just an overview, as each method has its own requirements depending on the size of the plant and location on the site.